-If you have a few spare hours a week and would like to volunteer to help out in class, take a reading group, be around at lunchtimes or even at the allotment, just let your child’s teacher know and they will get Miss Strachan to contact you.
-We are always glad of an extra pair of hands!!!
+If you have a few spare hours a week and would like to volunteer to help out in class, take a reading group or be around at lunchtimes, just let your child’s teacher know and they will get Miss Strachan to contact you.
+We are always glad of an extra pair of hands.

 If you would like to come into school for a one off session to see how and what your child is learning and experience life as part of the class again, speak to the teacher or Miss Strachan – the more visitors we have in school the merrier.

 COVID-19 note: We look forward to welcoming you in to school as soon as it is safe to do so.